Yoshi8765/GRN_Generate_Run/zack_kateka/README.md

 	results to the student who filled the form.

 ### Other
+	assumptions.md = list of assumptions made about the true network when playing the game We tried to capture all the information we felt the students might need to fairly play the game
 	experiments.md = list of available experiments and pertubations, as well as their costs